 Basic earnings (loss) per common share is computed by dividing net income (loss) by the weighted average number of common shares outstanding for the period.
 Diluted earnings (loss) per common share is computed by dividing net income (loss) by the weighted average number of common shares outstanding during the period, increased to include potential dilutive common shares that were outstanding during the period.
 The effect of outstanding stock options and warrants is reflected, when dilutive, in diluted earnings per common share by application of the treasury stock method.
+The Company has excluded all outstanding stock options and warrants from the calculation of diluted net loss per common share for the years ended December 31, 2011 and 2009 because all such securities were antidilutive.
 For the year ended December 31, 2010, outstanding stock options to purchase an aggregate of 127,000 common shares were included in the weighted average common shares outstanding on a diluted basis and, therefore, are not included in the table below.
-The Company has excluded all outstanding stock options and warrants from the calculation of diluted net loss per common share for the years ended December 31, 2009 and 2008 because all such securities were antidilutive.
-Shares used in calculating basic and diluted net loss per common share exclude these potential common shares:
+Shares used in calculating basic and diluted net loss per common shares:

-Year Years Ended December 31,
+Ye Years Ended December 31,

-2010 2009 2008
+2011 2011 2010

 (in thousands)

-Antidilutive options to purchase common stock 4,066 3,612 3,291
+Antidilutive options to purchase common stock 5,414 4,066 3,612

-Antidilutive warrants to purchase common stock 848 1,691 1,539
+Antidilutive warrants to purchase common stock 4,559 848 1,691

-4,914 5,303 4,830
+9,973 4,914 5,303